Cervator/Cervator.github.io/_posts/2026-03-25-guardian-driven-development.md

 The AI will explain the workspace, offer to set up the Thalamus, and walk you through the tools.
 Pick a component, pick a small task, and see if the flow clicks.

 If you want to use GDD with your own projects, the workspace is designed as scaffolding — it wraps your projects without requiring them to adopt any agentic conventions.
 Clone your repo into `components/`, and the tools and skills just work.
 No AI config files needed in your project.
-There's an [overlay architecture](https://siliconsaga.github.io/yggdrasil/getting-started/#how-adoption-works) taking shape for communities that want to share configuration across members and machines, but even today you can fork Yggdrasil and drop your projects in.
+There's an [overlay architecture](https://siliconsaga.github.io/yggdrasil/gdd/realms/) taking shape (it has since matured into what we now call realms) for communities that want to share configuration across members and machines, but even today you can fork Yggdrasil and drop your projects in.

 And if you want to help make GDD better — [the issues are open](https://github.com/SiliconSaga/yggdrasil/issues), the methodology is self-improving, and the community includes you.